Many tutors who have successfully been tutoring for years come to us seeking to grow their tuition business. We give them the following advice:

 As you build your experience by teaching more lessons and increase the number of reviews you have received, you should, over time, up your hourly rate to secure an increased income.
 In doing so, grow your price gradually, as a large jump will put new students off, especially if they have come from a referral!

 Never increase your hourly rate with your existing students unless you really have to - this is bound to create tension.
+For instructions on how you can easily change your hourly rate, see here.

 Advertise at the right times